Costumes of Downton Abbey

 A co-production of Carnival Films and Masterpiece, Downton Abbey depicts life in an aristocratic household of the fictional Earl and Countess of Grantham and is one of the most popular and critically acclaimed period dramas ever produced.
 It has won a Golden Globe Award for Best Miniseries and seven Emmys including a Primetime Emmy Award for Outstanding Miniseries.
 It was the most watched television series in both the UK and the U.S. and became the most successful British costume drama series since the 1981 television serial Brideshead Revisited.
 By the third series, it had become one of the most widely watched television shows in the world.
 The Guinness World Records recognized Downton Abbey as the most critically acclaimed English-language television series of 2011.

 The costumes will be lent by Cosprop, the world’s leading costumier to film, television, and theater.
 Winterthur’s most popular exhibition, Fashion in Film, which attracted more than 42,000 people over its three-month run, also featured costumes by Cosprop.

-*Nonmembers are required to have timed tickets for the exhibtion.
+*Nonmembers are required to have timed tickets for the exhibition.
 Nonmembers can purchase tickets online or call 800.448.3883.
 Included with general admission.
 Members free.